ColumPaget/wallpaper_mgr.lua/README.md

 wallpaper_mgr.lua uses xrandr or 'xprop -root' to discover the size of the desktop, and downloads images close to that on sites that support multiple resolutions.
 If xrandr and xprop aren't available, and the user doesn't supply a resolution on the command line, then it defaults to 1920x1200.

 wallpaper_mgr.lua searches for one of the following programs: "feh, display (image magick), xli, qiv, wmsetbg, Esetroot, xv, setwallpaper, setroot" to use for setting the desktop wallpaper.
 Alternatively the user can specify a program using the '-setroot' option.
-Unfortunately this likely won't work on Gnome, KDE and Enlightenment desktop systems, which don't have good support for programmatically setting the wallpaper. wallpaper_mgr.lua attempts a 'hail mary' use of the gsettings app to set the wallpaper under Gnome, and 'Esetroot' should work on enlightenment based desktops (but has been seen not to).
+Unfortunately this likely won't work on GNOME, KDE and Enlightenment desktop systems, which don't have good support for programmatically setting the wallpaper. wallpaper_mgr.lua attempts a 'hail mary' use of the gsettings app to set the wallpaper under GNOME, and also attempts to use the same for the Cinnamon desktop.
+If dconf is installed, wallpaper_mgr.lua will use that to set background for the MATE desktop (this has been seen to work).
+'Esetroot' should work on enlightenment based desktops (but has been seen not to).
 It should work fine on systems that use a window-manager like jwm, or vtwm, etc.

 wallpaper_mgr.lua has a default list of sources consisting of: